Inclusion and diversity at GSK

 We’ve had a long-term commitment to increase gender diversity at all levels and our Global Gender Council provides important input to guide our work, as does the Women’s Leadership Initiative (WLI) with whom we have a valuable dialogue.

-Our goal is that by 2022 we will have over 37% female representation in senior roles.
+Our goal is that by 2025 we will have at least 45% female representation in senior roles.

 We support development and career progression for high-performing female managers through our Accelerating Difference programme, which provides coaching and support.
 New for this year, for the first time we’re inviting employees to self-nominate.
 We also recruit and support women early in their careers through our graduate and apprentice programmes.